oewntk/oewn-core/PKG-INFO.md

 ## Testing ##

-* yaml → model → yaml
+* YAML → model → YAML
-* yaml → model → xml → model → yaml
+* YAML → model → XML → model → YAML
-* yaml → pickle → yaml
+* YAML → pickle → YAML

 must produce identical input and output at the ends of the chains